Skip to main content

 One interesting note, though, is that while customers have to pay for the total allocated size, AWS likely uses technologies such as thin provisioning internally, allowing it to oversell its actual physical storage.
 Imagine this overselling margin would be on your end and not the hyperscaler.

-How simplyblock Can Help with Storage Over-Provisioning
+How Simplyblock Can Help with EBS Storage Over-Provisioning

 Thin Provisioning